Grimjack: Legal history

 Following the bankruptcy of First Comics in 1991, the legal rights to Grimjack became tied up with First Comics' other assets.
 Ken F. Levin, co-founder of First Comics, and Mike Gold, Grimjacks original editor, set out to free the rights to the character from legal limbo.
 There were several reports over the years that the problem was not the rights to Grimjack, invariably stated in these accounts to be owned outright by Ostrander, but those to its setting, the pan-dimensional city of Cynosure, which was the property of First Comics.
 The unique nature of the place was crucial to many of Ostrander's storylines, and some observers even considered it to be a "character" in its own right.

 After 12 years of efforts, all rights to Grimjack were released and a new company was founded, NightSky GrimJack Rights and Production Vehicle (Four Wheel Drive Model), LLC, with legal ownership to the character.
 John Ostrander and Timothy Truman are said to have "substantial equity positions" in the venture.

 In other media

 J. Michael Straczynski had reportedly planned to write a film adaptation of Grimjack during his time on Babylon 5.
 He initially planned to produce the script during the summer of 1996, but timing conflicts prevented him from doing it.
 As a result, the project was put on hold, and has not been resurrected since.
 According to Straczynski, the film was budgeted for $30 million, and as scriptwriter, Straczynski intended to remain as faithful as possible to the source material.

-At San Diego Comic-Con 2019, the Russo brothers announced their production company AGBO were developing a animated television series adaptation for Amazon.
+At San Diego Comic-Con 2019, the Russo brothers announced their production company AGBO were developing an animated television series adaptation for Amazon.
 It's being written by Kevin Murphy and the Russo brothers will produce the show.